alihaydarsucu/sucu/README.md

 sucu
 ```

-Use the arrow keys or type your selection to navigate through the available modules.
+Type `sucu` for main menu, or type `sucu [command]` just like the example in the main menu image above.
+Add `-tr` to see the Turkish versions.
+Navigation is done by typing numbers or commands.

 ## 🛡️ License